 Fresh figs are lovely with a soft blue cheese and figs are in at the moment.
 And you can’t go wrong with roasted figs with a bit of blue cheese on top and rocket.
 That’s really delicious.
 Right now we’ve got a whole pile of figs in the garden and they’re just not as sweet.
 Even though we’ve had a few hot days, they haven’t got that sweetness they had last year.
 I think what we might just do is very, very slow roasting with a bit of sugar and cardamom.
 That’ll be delicious.
 I reckon we’ll have those in tarts, or with goat’s cheese.
 That’d be nice.

-Ainstie has shared some Autumn recipes – leek and pear soup, & sweet spiced eggplant and chicken pilaf mound.
+Ainstie has shared some Autumn recipes – leek and parsnip soup, & sweet spiced eggplant and chicken pilaf mound.
 While you’re cooking, listen to the Food with Groove playlist here, an eclectic Spotify mix courtesy of Ainstie and the Government House Kitchen Crew.